threez/appway/README.md

 1. Install the required pakages using `apt-get`on ubuntu
 2. Clone the git repository (git pull/clone) and start the application
-2. Execute the install hook
-3. Execute the post install hook
+3. Execute the install commands
 4. Run (execute procfile)

 Limitation: The application has no write access to the file system in the checkout folder.